Automatic Reasoning on Recursive Data-Structures with Sharing: Symbolic Execution with Explicit Heaps

 where $\heap$ and $\heap_1$ are \emph{fresh} heap variables, and $v$ and $v_1$ are fresh value variables.
 The notation $\phi[x/y]$ means formula $\phi$ with variable $x$ substituted for $y$. $\Box$ \end{proposition} }

-We will demonstrate the usefulness (and partly the correctness) of Proposition~\ref{thm:sp} with a simple example.
+We demonstrate the usefulness (and partly the correctness) of Proposition~\ref{thm:sp} with a simple example.
 Consider:

 In other words, the heap is unchanged after an increment and then a decrement.
 We rewrite the program so that only one heap operation is performed per program statement; in Fig.~\ref{fig:heap-unchanged} we show the rewritten program fragment together with the propagation of the formulas.
 (For brevity, we also perform a simplification step.)
 It is then easy to show that the final formula implies $\heap_{99} \heq \heapg$, by first establishing that $\heap_1 \heq \heap_3 \heq \heap_4$ and $v = t_2 = t_1 +1$.
-This example provides a program \emph{summary} that the heap is the same before and after execution. \ignore{ In what follows, given a triple, we shall be concerned about its summarization properties, in Definitions \ref{def:evolve} and \ref{def:enclose}. }
+This example provides a program \emph{summary} that the heap is the same before and after execution.

-\ignore{ (that it performs a vacuous mapping).
-In general, we require a more rigorous concept of summary.
-Recall the semantics of our triple $\oldtriple{\phi}{P}{\psi}$, that if the program $P$ is executed in a state satisfying $\phi$, then, if and when the program terminates (without a runtime error such as an invalid memory reference, divide by zero, etc), then the resulting program state will satisfy $\psi$.
-The following allows us to express a relationship between $\phi$ and $\psi$.